amklenk/Social-Network-API/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-The application is an API for a social media startup's back end that uses a NoSQL databse so that their website can handle large amounts of unstructured data.
+The application is an API for a social media startup's back end that uses a NoSQL database so that their website can handle large amounts of unstructured data.
 The requirements were as follows:

 * When the user enters the command the invoke the application, the server is started and the Mongoose models are synced to the MongoDB database.
 * When the user opens the API GET routes in insomnia for users and thoughts, the data for each of these routes is displayed in a formatted JSON.